Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 Pathophysiology of BPH

-• Cellular Changes: BPH involves hyperplasia of the prostatic stromal and epithelial cells, forming large, relatively discrete the nodules in the periurethral region of the prostate.
+• Cellular Changes: BPH involves the hyperplasia of prostatic stromal and epithelial cells, resulting in large, relatively discrete nodules in the periurethral region of the prostate.

-• Hormonal Influence: Androgens, particularly dihydrotestosterone (DHT), play a significant role in the development of BPH.
+• Hormonal Influence: Androgens, particularly dihydrotestosterone (DHT), play a significant role in the development of benign prostatic hyperplasia (BPH).
 DHT is derived from testosterone through the action of the enzyme 5-alpha reductase and is more potent in promoting prostate growth.

 • Age Factor: BPH is rare in men under 40 years, but its prevalence increases with age, affecting up to 70% of men over the age of 60.